Pop psychology sells well.

 Martin Seligman, former APA president and best-selling author of “Flourish” went as far as to call her “the genius of the positive psychology movement”.

-Of course, that does not say much to me from the moment I have noticed how much Seligman, Csikszentmihalyi, and Fredrickson enjoy cross-referencing each other.
+Of course, that does not say much to me from the moment I noticed how much Seligman, Csikszentmihalyi, and Fredrickson enjoy cross-referencing each other.

 Why It’s Pop Psychology